whatwg/streams/Examples.md

 #### Paying Attention to Backpressure Signals

-The above two examples used the writable streams internal buffer to indiscriminately write to it, counting on the stream itself to handle an excessive number of writes (i.e., more than could be reasonably written to the underlying sink).
+The above two examples used the writable streams internal queue to indiscriminately write to it, counting on the stream itself to handle an excessive number of writes (i.e., more than could be reasonably written to the underlying sink).
 In reality, the underlying sink will be communicating backpressure signals back to you through the writable stream's `state` property.
 When the stream's `state` property is `"writable"`, the stream is ready to accept more data—but when it is `"waiting"`, you should, if possible, avoid writing more data.

 It's a little hard to come up with a realistic example where you can do something useful with this information, since most of them involve readable streams, and in that case, you should just be piping the streams together.
 But here's one that's only slightly contrived, where we imagine prompting the user for input via a promise-returning `prompt()` function—and disallowing the user from entering more input until the writable stream is ready to accept it.